MurdocAV/Bus-Carpark-Simulator/README.md

 Done it React, ~~will be deployed on GitHub pages by Deceber 02 2019~~.

 30 Nov 2019: Created as a test for [*Name ommited for SEO*] NZ Companies Register = 1252696, after the first interview (28/11/19).
-              Stated reasons:
-                1. Lots of redundant code
-                2. Some react components used incorrectly
-                3. Inconsistent coding style

 ## MVP

 Get a functional bus to move around a carpark.